List of High School DxD characters: Yuuto Kiba

-Ishibumi purposely gave light novel volume 3 a boy's love-themed title as that story focused mainly on Yuto.
+Ishibumi purposely gave light novel volume 3 a boy's love–themed title as that story focused mainly on Yuto.
 Following the battle, he acts more friendly towards Issei, although some of his statements make Issei uncomfortable.
 Yuto's familiar is a small bird, but Issei refuses to express further interest in the topic.

 In volume 12, Yuto defeats Siegfried after the latter's demonic sword Gram accepts him as his new master.
 Other demonic swords choose Yuto, and he is also officially promoted to the middle-class devil rank.
 However, in volume 17, he has difficulty controlling Gram..
 Following Akeno's graduation, he becomes Vice-President of the Occult Research Club.

 Xenovia Quarta

 Raised by a swordswoman-turned-angel named Griselda Quarta, Xenovia Quarta (ゼノヴィア・クァルタ, Zenovia Kuaruta) becomes an exorcist and member of the Catholic Church.
 Along with her partner Irina Shido, they are sent to retrieve or destroy the stolen Excalibur swords.
 She has blue hair with part of her hair dyed green and is first seen wearing traditional Christian clothing.
 When Xenovia discovers that the God of the church no longer exists, she is exiled from the church as a heretic, becomes a devil for Rias's team as a knight, and joins the school in Issei's year.
 She reconciles with Asia Argento for her misdeeds towards her during their first encounter and they become friends soon after.
-Xenovia later moves into the Hyodo residence, Like most of the other girls, she becomes infatuated with Issei, even going so far as to seduce him by telling him she wants to make a baby with him because they both have strong genetics.
+Xenovia later moves into the Hyoudou residence, Like most of the other girls, she is head over heels in love with Issei, even going so far as to seduce him by telling him she wants to make a baby with him because they both have strong genetics.
+She at one point even tried to rope Issei into a threesome with her and Asia.